 Further, each District contains several regionally significant projects.
 Like previous tables, if a project enters any portion of a district, it is included in the total for that district and projects can cover multiple districts.

-SGR projects, designed to replace or rehabilitate existing infrastructure, are not considered regionally significant and are therefore not included in the Regional Significance Analysis.
+regionally significant and are therefore not included in the Regional Significance Analysis.

 Figure 28: Regional Significance Analysis Results by Project Type